crhall-writing/crhall-writing.github.io/_poems/look-over-your-shoulder-before-closing-the-door.md

 I was just passing time
 the memories of brick are just that
-understand it was a handful of times
+I understand it was a handful of times
 you’ve built that house with another

 half a decade spilled